chrissimpkins/vectora/README.md

 cargo doc
 ```

-The documentation `index.html` page can be found on the following relative path from the root of the repository: `target/doc/vectora/index.html`.
+The documentation `index.html` page can be found on the following relative path from the repository's root: `target/doc/vectora/index.html`.

 Submit your doc edits as a GitHub pull request.